chillflakes/chillflakes.github.io/README.md

+> ## Away by James Whitcomb Riley
+>
+> > I cannot say and I will not say
+> > That she is dead, she is just away.
+> > With a cheery smile and a wave of hand
+> > She has wandered into an unknown land;
+> > And left us dreaming how very fair
+> > Its needs must be, since she lingers there.
+> > And you-oh you, who the wildest yearn
+> > From the old-time step and the glad return-
+> > Think of her faring on, as dear
+> > In the love of there, as the love of here
+> > Think of her still the same way, I say;
+> > She is not dead, she is just away.

+---

 > ## My Shadow By Robert Louis Stevenson
 >
 > > I have a little shadow that goes in and out with me,\